crackedKitten/botnet-server-and-victim/README.md

 the backdoor isn't seen by any viruscaner ( checked on date 11/3/2017 ). the botnet is written in java with netbeans.

-things that i didn't add are Ddos or raandsomeware.
+things that i didn't add are Ddos or randsomeware.

 options that i am working on are: vnc, webcam snapshot, a keylogger, Persistence backdoor, network scan likely with nmap, passwords and cookie grap ( also skype ), video on full screen that cant be closed, mimikatz, Distributed hash cracking, microfone spying, popup for credentials, script mining.